hwayne/learntla-v2/docs/beginner/concurrency.rst

 We're now adding up to three values to the queue, but we're only reading one value.
 Let's make the reader run forever.

+.. tip:: This is where `model_set` becomes extremely useful. model value sets

 This is equivalent to putting the label in a ``while TRUE`` loop.

 .. index:: self